rkhaimov/storyshots/notes.md

   * It should not stop, probably
 * Handle non serializable entities for recorder
   * Examine how jest handles them
-* Errors should say implicitly that element was not visible, that is why timeout has been triggered
 * React-devtool duplicates roots
 * Stop button
 * Slight changes on global components make a lot of tests to fail